yashmadan123/mslearn-openai/Instructions/Labs/01-get-started-azure-openai.md

 ### Task 2: Deploy a model

-In this Task, you'll deploy a specific AI model instance within your Azure OpenAI resource to integrate advanced language capabilities into your applications.
+In this task, you'll deploy a specific AI model instance within your Azure OpenAI resource to integrate advanced language capabilities into your applications.

 1. In the **Azure portal**, search for **OpenAI** and select **Azure OpenAI**.